Putting mito on the map - The Lily Foundation

 What is World Mitochondrial Disease Week?

-These are just some of the ways you can get involved:
+These are just some of the fun and exciting ways you can make a difference in the fight against mito, wherever you live:

 Get yourself a Twibbon

-Just choose any photograph you’d like to use as your profile picture then follow the instructions on the link above.
-(This is a free service so please don’t enter any bank or payment details at any point during the process.)
+Simply follow the instruction on the link above to start spreading the word.
+(This is a free service so please don’t enter any payment details at any point.)

 Share mito facts